 As the business gets into its stride and starts to take on board the right people, the need to ensure the above three facets of its people strategy become more sophisticated.

-For individual roles, too, these will at an early stage need to be defined.
-A well written role profile helps both the role holder and the organisation to understand how the role fits into the business plan and what is required for the holder to be successful.
+A well written role profile is for both the role holder and the organisation.
+It is to understand how the role fits into the business plan and what is required for the holder to be successful.
 When the organisation has a good set of profiles, it makes designing a fair and effective review system a relatively easy task.

 Delivering the Strategy and Strategic Outcomes

-In order to align the HR strategy to the business strategy, strategic HR aims could be defined in this example:
+In order to align the HR strategy and business strategy, strategic HR aims could be defined in this example: